How to Choose a Client Portal Tool in 2026

 2026-02-15

 There are dozens of client portal tools, and they all look similar at first glance.
-Here's a framework for narrowing down the right one for your business.
+Feature lists overlap, screenshots blur together, and every vendor claims to be the easiest to set up.
+Here's a framework for narrowing down the right one for your business without getting stuck in an endless comparison loop.

 Step 1: Where does your data live?

 This is the most important question.
-Your portal tool needs to connect to your data source.
+Your portal tool needs to connect to your data source — and the wrong match here will cost you more time than any other decision.

 - Airtable → Softr, Noloco, Stacker, Glide